Drinking water

 Drinking water or potable water is water that is safe for ingestion, either when drunk directly in liquid form or consumed indirectly through food preparation.
-It is often (but not always) supplied through taps, in which case it is also called tap water.
+It is often supplied through taps, in which case it is also called tap water.

-The amount of drinking water required to maintain good health varies, and depends on physical activity level, age, health-related issues, and environmental conditions.
+The amount of drinking water required to maintain good health varies, and depends on physical activity, age, health-related issues, and environmental conditions.
 For those who work in a hot climate, up to 16 L a day may be required.

-About 1 to 2 billion (or more) people lack safe drinking water.
-Water can carry vectors of disease and is a major cause of death and illness worldwide.
+As many as two billion people lack safe drinking water.
+Unsafe water can carry disease and is a major cause of death and illness worldwide.
 Developing countries are most affected by unsafe drinking water.